aws-amplify/docs/cli/concept.md

 - builds and serves the frontend application locally with backend hot-wired to the cloud resources.
 - builds and publishes the application (frontend and backend) to its intended users.
 ### general purpose plugin
-Recognized by the `amplify-` prefix, without a plugin type decoration, in the package name, a general purpose plugin does not manage any backend resources in the cloud, but provides certain cli commands and/or certain functionalities for the cli core, and other plugins.
+Recognized by the `amplify-` prefix, without a plugin type decoration, in the package name, a general purpose plugin does not manage any backend resources in the cloud, but provides certain CLI commands and/or certain functionalities for the CLI core, and other plugins.

 ## Official plugins
 - amplify-category-analytics